A Celiac’s Gluten Free Guide to South Korea

 • Soju (소주): South Korea’s national drink, this distilled alcohol is generally made from rice and naturally gluten free.
 Often compared to a smoother version of vodka, many people note its mildly sweet taste and clean finish.
 Alway double check though because there are versions of Soju that are based on other grains and may not be GF.

-Shopping Options and Gluten Free Restaurants in South Korea
+Shopping options and gluten free restaurants and bakeries in South Korea

 My husband, David, and I recently returned from a month-long trip through South Korea and Japan.
 I’m not going to lie, I was really nervous.
 My husband was diagnosed with celiac disease in early 2022 and this was only our second, big, international trip since the diagnosis.
 It was also our first time trying to navigate a gluten free diet without speaking, at least a little, of the local languages (not to mention the lack of a shared alphabet).